carlos22/carddav2fb/README.txt

 ### Usage on a Windows system ###

-The script works fine on my Windows Vista machine and a simply extraced PHP 5.3.0 distribution (get it at http://windows.php.net/download/, PHP 5.4.0 works as well).
+The script works fine on my Windows 7 machine and a simply extraced PHP 5.3 distribution (get it at http://windows.php.net/download/, PHP 5.4 works as well).
 The cURL extension and the mbstring extenstion must be enabled in the php.ini and the correct timezone must be set.
 To do this, copy the php.ini-production to php.ini and uncomment/change the following directives:

 extension_dir = "ext"
 extension=php_curl.dll